Iván Calero: Sparta Rotterdam

 On 2 June 2016 Calero signed a two-year contract with Dutch club Sparta Rotterdam.

 Elche

 On 8 July 2017, Calero signed for Elche CF in the third division.
 On 27 July of the following year, after achieving promotion to Segunda División, he was loaned to fellow third division side Salamanca CF for one year.

 Numancia / Málaga

 On 8 July 2019, Calero joined CD Numancia on a two-year deal after terminating his contract with Elche.
 On 28 August of the following year, after suffering relegation, he signed a three-year contract with Málaga CF.

 In December 2020, Calero suffered a serious knee injury, only returning to action the following September.
 On 15 January 2022, he moved to fellow second division side AD Alcorcón on loan for the remainder of the season.

 Cartagena

 On 3 July 2022, free agent Calero signed a three-year deal with FC Cartagena, still in the second tier.
+He was a regular starter for the side, being managed by his father during most of the 2023–24 campaign.

+Zaragoza / Cultural Leonesa

+On 16 July 2024, Calero agreed to a three-year contract with Real Zaragoza also in division two.
+On 31 August 2025, he moved to fellow league team Cultural y Deportiva Leonesa.